laboroai/LaboroTomato/README.md

 - Harvesting forecast based on tomato maturity
 - Automatic harvest of only ripened tomatoes
 - Identification and automatic thinning of deteriorated and obsolete tomatoes
-- Sprayig pesticides only on tomatoes at a specific ripening stage
+- Spraying pesticides only on tomatoes at a specific ripening stage
 - Temperature control in greenhouse according to ripening stage
 - Quality control on production line of food manufactures, etc.